 Discover five sensationally scented plants for April, below.

-By using the right bulbs and planting the right way, you can be enjoying the gorgeous scent of hyacinths for months on end, from forced bulbs in winter, to outdoor types in April.
-‘Pink Fondant’ has sugary pink blooms while those of ‘Royal Navy’ are deep blue with an intense fragrance.
+By using the right bulbs and planting the right way, you can be enjoying the gorgeous scent of hyacinths for months on end, from forced hyacinth bulbs in winter, to outdoor types in April.
+'Pink Fondant' has sugary pink blooms while those of 'Royal Navy' are deep blue with an intense fragrance.

-An unusual climber with a distinctly exotic feel, the chocolate vine (Akebia quinata) is actually fully hardy, though it’s more likely to produce fruits in a warm spot.
-The chocolate-coloured flowers are matched by a lovely chocolately-vanilla scent and once established, it should grow vigorously each year.
+An unusual climber with a distinctly exotic feel, the chocolate vine (Akebia quinata) is actually fully hardy, though it's more likely to produce fruits in a warm spot.
+The chocolate-coloured flowers are matched by a lovely chocolate-vanilla scent and once established, it should grow vigorously each year.

 Our native bluebells (Hyacinthoides non-scripta) have a sweet, fresh aroma that feels quintessentially floral.
 Avoid planting Spanish bluebells (Hyacinthoides hispanica), as not only are they invasive, but they also have little scent.
 Add a touch of woodland to your garden by planting them beneath deciduous trees, in rich, moist soil.

 Not only are the butter yellow flowers of winter hazel (Corylopsis pauciflora) beautiful, but they're also sweetly perfumed.
 Reserve a spot next to paths and seating for this standout shrub and, with some time, it should grow into a striking multi-stemmed specimen.
 Here's how to plant a shrub.